glue-viz/glue/doc/spectrum.rst

 Polygon fitter, with Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Generalizing the fit/predict functions in the line fitter above to handle higher degree polynomials is trivial, since polyfit/polyeval both handle this case.
+Generalizing the line fitter above to higher degree polynomials is trivial, since ``polyfit/polyval`` both handle this case.
 We might want to make the degree of the fit a user-settable parameter.
 We can do this by adding a UI :mod:`option <glue.core.simpleforms>`, and a few keywords to our class:

 .. literalinclude:: poly_fit_plugin.py